-Leslie Hiner directs the educational programs and state relations of The Friedman Foundation for Educational Choice.
+As vice president of programs, Leslie Hiner directs the educational programs and state relations of EdChoice’s state programs team.

-In her work for the legacy foundation of Nobel Laureate Economist Milton Friedman and his equally gifted wife, economist Rose Friedman, she strives to advance the Friedman’s vision of universal school choice to improve educational outcomes and preserve individual liberty.
+EdChoice is the keeper of the intellectual legacy of Nobel Laureate economist Milton Friedman’s and his equally gifted wife, economist Rose Friedman.
+In Leslie’s work, she strives to advance the Friedmans’ vision—now EdChoice’s vision—of universal educational choice to improve educational outcomes and preserve individual liberty in education.

-Prior to joining The Friedman Foundation, Leslie served as Chief of Staff to the Speaker of the Indiana House of Representatives.
-Leslie also served as majority attorney to the Indiana State Senate President Pro Tempore, general counsel and elections deputy to the Indiana Secretary of State, and counsel to the State Recount Commission.
+Prior to joining EdChoice, Leslie served as chief of staff to the speaker of the Indiana House of Representatives.
+Leslie also served as majority attorney to the Indiana State Senate President Pro Tempore, general counsel and elections deputy to the Indiana Secretary of State and counsel to the State Recount Commission.
 As an attorney in private practice, she represented clients in court and handled contract and EEOC cases.
 Leslie also represented unionized city sanitation workers in a successful bid to provide services when Indianapolis Mayor Steve Goldsmith established a public-private partnership to provide trash and leaf pickup in Indianapolis.

-A licensed attorney for over 30 years, Leslie previously served as president of the Federalist Society Indianapolis Lawyers Chapter, and continues to be an active member of the Society.
-When she and her husband owned a small business, Leslie served on the Howard County Chamber of Commerce board of directors and legislative affairs committee (chair), Howard County United Way board of directors and allocations council (chair), and Howard County Bar Association board of directors (secretary/treasurer).
+A licensed attorney for more than 30 years, Leslie previously served as president of the Federalist Society Indianapolis Lawyers Chapter and continues to be an active member of the Society.
+When she and her husband owned a small business, Leslie served on the Howard County Chamber of Commerce board of directors and legislative affairs committee (chair), Howard County United Way board of directors and allocations council (chair) and Howard County Bar Association board of directors (secretary/treasurer).
 During this time, Leslie also served on Governor Bayh’s state task force to reform regulatory burdens inhibiting the growth of small business in Indiana.

-Her education experience includes being a founding board member of the Irvington Community School, one of Indiana’s first charter schools now serving 1000 children, where she served as chairman of the board for several years.
-Leslie was an adjunct professor at the University Of Indianapolis School Of Business, PFO board secretary at the Forest Glen International public magnet school, and board member of the Kokomo Montessori Children’s House.
-She attended Rostad Teachers College in Sweden, student teaching in grades 2 and 3 in Kalmar, Sweden.
+Her education experience includes being a founding board member of the Irvington Community School, one of Indiana’s first charter schools now serving 1,000 children, where she served as chairman of the board for several years.
+Leslie was an adjunct professor at the University of Indianapolis School of Business, PFO board secretary at the Forest Glen International public magnet school and board member of the Kokomo Montessori Children’s House.
+She attended Rostad Teachers College in Sweden, student teaching in second and third grade in Kalmar, Sweden.

-Leslie is an alumna of the Lugar Series for Excellence in Public Service, and she is listed in several Who’s Who publications.
-Leslie graduated from the College of Wooster and the University Of Akron School Of Law, both in Ohio.
-She and her husband have two children; a daughter who is an executive chef, and a son who is completing his undergraduate studies.
+Leslie is an alumnus of the Lugar Series for Excellence in Public Service.
+Leslie graduated from the College of Wooster and the University of Akron School of Law, both in Ohio.
+She and her husband have two children, a daughter who is an executive chef and a son who is completing his undergraduate studies.

 A few teachers left lasting impressions and directed my actions in later years:

-- Mr Freeland, 12th grade, who taught me extemporaneous speaking; 5) Dr Torneke, when I attended Rostad Teacher’s College in Sweden during my 11th grade of high school, who taught me that to understand people of a different culture it is necessary to first learn their language
+- Dr. Torneke, when I attended Rostad Teacher’s College in Sweden during my 11th grade of high school, who taught me that to understand people of a different culture is necessary to first learn their language

 High School Mascot